precice/tutorials/flow-over-heated-plate/README.md

 * OpenFOAM (laplacianFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](adapter-openfoam-overview.html).

 * FEniCS.
 For more information, have a look at the [FeniCS adapter documentation](adapter-fenics.html).

-* CalculiX.
-For more information, have a look at the [CalculiX adapter documentation](adapter-calculix-overview.html).

 ## Running the Simulation